 While on the surface the rate may seem to look attractive and competitive, the reality is that your business is actually losing money.
 Providers offering tiered pricing models are focused on making the most profit for themselves, not the best savings for the merchant.
 Tiered rates are extremely variable and can also be paid on top of interchange instead of blended into the rate like those in flat tiers.

 Make sure to have a consultation to determine if a business is being charged a blended tiered rate on mark-up tiered rate.

 Often the best choice for merchants is subscription-based pricing models.
 A monthly membership is paid in exchange for the direct cost of interchange.
 This means that no matter how much you process, you only ever have to worry about the direct cost of the cards you’ve processed in addition to a flat membership.

-There are a handful of other companies that use subscription-based pricing, but here at Fattmerchant we are the only provider that can guarantee unlimited payment processing and absolutely no hidden fees.
+There are a handful of other companies that use subscription-based pricing, but here at Stax, we are the only provider that can guarantee unlimited payment processing and absolutely no hidden fees.